AdobeDocs/developers-animatesdk-docs/ToolObj_object/toolObj7.md

 #### Example

 ```
 The following example specifies that the shape Property inspector should be used when the tool is activated.
-This code is taken from the sample PolyStar.jsfl file (see [“Sample PolyStar tool” on page 17](#_bookmark10)):
+This code is taken from the sample PolyStar.jsfl file (see ["Sample PolyStar tool" on page 17](#_bookmark10)):
 theTool = fl.tools.activeTool; theTool.setPI("shape");

 ```